allanm611/digital-oval/QUICKLIST_ENDPOINTS_COMPLETE.md

 ## 🔌 Connection Status

-### Connected & Used (8/14)
+### Connected & Used (11/14)

-- `getAllQuickLists` - ✅ Used in QuickListsPage
+- `getAllQuickLists` - ✅ Used in both QuickLists pages
-- `getQuickListById` - ✅ Used in QuickListsPage & QuickListDetailsModal
+- `getQuickListById` - ✅ Used in both QuickLists pages & QuickListDetailsModal
 - `getQuickListData` - ✅ Used in QuickListDetailsModal
-- `createQuickList` - ✅ Used in QuickListsPage
+- `createQuickList` - ✅ Used in both QuickLists pages
-- `deleteQuickList` - ✅ Used in QuickListsPage
+- `deleteQuickList` - ✅ Used in both QuickLists pages
-- `searchQuickLists` - ✅ Used in QuickListsPage
+- `searchQuickLists` - ✅ Used in both QuickLists pages
-- `exportQuickList` - ✅ Used in QuickListsPage
+- `exportQuickList` - ✅ Used in both QuickLists pages
-- `getUploadTypes` - ✅ Used in QuickListsPage
+- `getUploadTypes` - ✅ Used in both QuickLists pages

-### Not Yet Connected (6/14)
+- `getStats` - ✅ Used in both QuickLists pages (stats cards)

-- `getImportLogs` - ⏳ Available but not used
+- `updateQuickList` - ✅ Used in both QuickLists pages (edit modal)
-- `updateQuickList` - ⏳ Available but not used
+- `getImportLogs` - ✅ Used in QuickListDetailsModal

-- `getStats` - ⏳ Available but not used
+### Not Yet Connected (3/14)

-- `getUploadTypeSchema` - ⏳ Available but not used (NEW)
+- `getUploadTypeSchema` - ⏳ Available but not used
-- `getTableMappings` - ⏳ Available but not used (NEW)
+- `getTableMappings` - ⏳ Available but not used
-- `getTableMappingByUploadType` - ⏳ Available but not used (NEW)
+- `getTableMappingByUploadType` - ⏳ Available but not used

 ---